 |H22 and H40 Receivers||Simultaneous observation of H22 and H40 is offered.
 We note that system temperature will be slightly higher in the simultaneous observation.
 Please refer to the status report (Table 1).|

 |Dump time for On-The-Fly mode||Dump time for On-The-Fly mode is allowed to be not only 0.1 second but 0.04 second as well.
 However, there is a limit on the size of the map when using 0.04 second (30 arcmin. ≤ size ≤ 60 arcmin.).
 Please justify the reason why you need to be observed in 0.04 second in the proposal.|

 |Beam Rotation Angle||Inclined-scan mapping from the reference coordinate is NOT allowed for observations with the FOREST receiver.
 For instance, users can only choose the beam rotation angle of -180, -90, 0, 90, and 180 degrees.|

 |On-On Observation||For the On-On observation, applicants can use Beam 1 and Beam 3 of FOREST receiver (beam separation is ∼70 arcsec) instead of the decommissioned TZ receiver.|

-|Proprietary Period||By default, data obtained as part of the Nobeyama 45-m science program are subject to a proprietary period of 18 months starting when all the observations of each project are complete.|
+|Proprietary Period||By default, data obtained as part of the Nobeyama 45-m charged telescope time are subject to a proprietary period of three years starting when all the observations of each project are complete.|